josarsepi/LineSearch/README.md

 # LineSearch

+Currently this has only been tested in Python 3.6

 Searches each line of the files contained in a list for a specific list of terms.
 If a term is found on a line, it adds that line to a new file.

 Terms should be standard text or regular expressions.
 DO NOT use the preceding #r'# or #b'# prefixes.
 If searching for an IP address or other special characters use brackets[] to wrap special characters.